 The show was divided into 4 parts.
 The first part showed the culture of the China or more specifically the Song culture.
 The second was the celebration of the emperor’s birthday.
 The second part had beautiful forms of dance, belly dancing, the traditional Song dynasty dance and acrobatics.

-called “the armored cavalry”.
+The third part was called “the armored cavalry”.
 The props, the digital images, the 3-D effects on the stage could have put any Bollywood movie set to shame.
 The Battle had some breath taking moments with cannons and bomb blasts and horses running across the stage. the photos below show the enemy soldiers attack a child, the child is saved by a soldier.
 The soldier ties the child around his waist and fights his way valiantly through the enemies.
 The part is beautifully concluded with the mother looking frantically for her baby and finding him safe in the soldier’s arms.

 The next part is the “West Lake Legend”.
 Towards the end of the battle, when the lights were dimmed, I suddenly felt the auditorium temperature decrease by a couple of degrees.
 Just when I was wondering what was on the stage this time, the lights are turned on, and Lo!!
 What a sight!
 Half the stage is filled with water flowing from the roof!
 And just so we feel that we are part of the entire atmosphere, there are light showers through the entire auditorium!
 Speechless!
 This is followed by graceful ballet by the dancers.